Jodie Sweetin: Career

 She began her career by appearing in several national commercials for companies such as restaurant chain Sizzler in 1987.
-Sweetin was cast in a guest role in the sitcom Valerie as Pamela, the niece of Mrs. Poole (Edie McClurg).
+Sweetin was cast in a guest role in the sitcom Valerie as Pamela, the niece of Edie McClurg's character Mrs. Poole.
 Jeff Franklin cast her as Stephanie Tanner in the ABC comedy series Full House, and she played that role until the show ended in 1995.
-Sweetin played the role of Tanner from age five until she was 13 years old.
+Sweetin played the role of Stephanie Tanner from age five until she was 13 years old.

 Sweetin returned to television by hosting the second season of the Fuse dance competition show Pants-Off Dance-Off.
-She starred in the television pilot, Small Bits of Happiness, a dark comedy centered around a suicide prevention specialist; it won Best Comedy at the 3rd Annual Independent Television Festival, in Los Angeles.
+She starred in the television pilot Small Bits of Happiness, a dark comedy centered around a suicide prevention specialist; it won Best Comedy at the 3rd Annual Independent Television Festival in Los Angeles.
 In 2009, Sweetin focused on independent films and appeared in two films: Port City and Redefining Love.
 In 2011, she appeared in five web episodes in the Internet show Can't Get Arrested.
 In 2012, she appeared as Leia in the television film Singled Out.

 In 2015, it was announced Sweetin would reprise her role as Stephanie Tanner on the Netflix spin-off series Fuller House, which ended after five seasons in 2020.
 On March 2, 2016, Sweetin was announced as one of the celebrities to compete on Dancing with the Stars for season 22.
 Her professional dance partner was Keo Motsepe.
 Sweetin and Motsepe were eliminated in week eight of the competition and finished in sixth place.
 On April 12, 2017, she starred in Hollywood Darlings, an unscripted docu-comedy series for Pop, where she plays an exaggerated version of herself.
 The series ran for two seasons and concluded on June 6, 2018.

 In 2019, Sweetin started a podcast called Never Thought I'd Say This on parenting alongside Celia Behar, a licensed mental health counselor and Sweetin's best friend.

-In 2022, Sweetin competed on CBS's Beyond the Edge, the seventh celebrity edition of Food Network's Worst Cooks in America: That's So'90s, and the second season of FOX's Name That Tune.
+In 2022, Sweetin competed on CBS's Beyond the Edge, the seventh celebrity edition of Food Network's Worst Cooks in America: That's So '90s, and the second season of FOX's Name That Tune.

 In 2023, Sweetin appeared in a television commercial for Sizzler, 36 years after her first commercial for the restaurant chain.

+In 2026, Sweetin competed in the HGTV series Totally 90s House while being partnered with fellow actors, Brian Austin Green and Beverley Mitchell.